Essential concepts for managing Xanthomonas in begonia — Part 1

 Xanthomonas in begonia: What it is, what it does and how to know if your plants have it.

-Michigan State University Diagnostic Services recently received numerous samples of begonias with Xanthomonas axonopodis pv. begonia.
-Many greenhouse growers are asking questions about the biology of the bacteria, how it spreads in the crop, how to minimize losses and how to sanitize after finding plants with the bacterial leaf spot.
+Michigan State University’s Plant & Pest Diagnostics recently received samples of begonia with Xanthomonas axonopodis pv. begoniae.
+Many greenhouse growers are asking questions about the biology of this bacterial pathogen, how it spreads in the crop, how to minimize losses, and how to sanitize after disposing of diseased plants.
 In this three-part series, we will cover these questions.

-Xanthomonas is the name of a group of bacterial species, some of which cause diseases in plants.
-These species are often further separated into strains (called pathovars or "pv.") that indicate the specific group of plants each one attacks.
-Each type of Xanthomonas has a specific host, or group of related hosts, that it can infect.
-As the name suggests, Xanthomonas axonopodis pv. begonia is the pathovar that infects begonias.
-Therefore, this bacterial pathogen cannot be spread to other crops prone to Xanthomonas, such as geraniums.
+Xanthomonas is the name of a group of bacterial species which are often separated into strains (called pathovars or "pv.") that indicates the plants each one attacks.
+As the name suggests, Xanthomonas axonopodis pv. begoniae is the pathovar that infects begonias.
+This bacterial pathogen does not infect other crops such as geraniums.

 How infection happens

-In a commercial production setting, splashing water from overhead irrigation by hand-watering, irrigation booms, misting or sprinklers can efficiently spread the pathogen throughout the crop.
+In a commercial production setting, splashing water from overhead irrigation, misting and sprinklers can spread the pathogen from infected plants to those nearby.
 In addition, water dripping off Xanthomonas-infected begonias in hanging baskets can spread the pathogen to begonias growing below.
-Therefore, growers should remove any non-infected begonias from under infected-begonia hanging baskets.
-Finally, a low level of disease spread has been shown to occur in water within ebb-and-flow or flood irrigation systems.
+Therefore, growers should avoid placing hanging baskets with begonias above those on benches.

-While water is the primary means of dispersal, the bacteria can also be carried to healthy plants by pruning tools, hands and clothes, animal pets, insects and even the wind.
+While water is the primary means of dispersal, Xanthomonas can also be carried to healthy plants by pruning tools and handling.

 Impact

 Xanthomonas causes leaf spots and blight (Photos 1 and 2).
-These symptoms may not present themselves until months after the initial infection.
+Symptoms and their severity vary depending on the type of begonia.
+Symptoms may not be present until months after the initial infection.

-• Leaf spots are often small and looked water-soaked.
-Eventually the spots run together and coalesce into a larger splotch.
+- Leaf spots are often small and looked water-soaked.
+Eventually the spots coalesce into a larger blighted area.

-• Blight areas can have a somewhat undefined edge with a yellow halo and speckled with spots.
+- Blighted areas may have an undefined edge with a yellow halo and spotting.

-These unsightly lesions often render the plant unsalable.
-In some types of begonias, the symptoms grow more severe until leaves fall off and the plant wilts and dies (Photo 3).
+These unsightly lesions often result in the plant being unsalable.
+In some types of begonias, the symptoms become severe with the leaves falling off and the plant wilting and dying (Photo 3).

 Diagnosis